Skip to main content

 Forgotten Seas was developed by Pangea Game Studios.

-Forgotten Seas is a single player game with multiplayer and local co-op support.
+Forgotten Seas is a local co-op game.